Eddie-Burbank/DildoFox-Vaniila/README.md

     webcompat.xpi
     webcompatreporter.xpi

-- The 'Foxy Proxy' extension has also been added along with a list of 100's HTTP, HTTPS, Socks4 & Socks 5 proxy servers which is up to date as of today (1st March 2024) and can be found in the '\Proxy List' folder of your default install location.
+- The 'Foxy Proxy' extension has also been added along with a list of 100's HTTP, HTTPS, Socks4 & Socks5 proxy servers which is up to date as of today (1st March 2024) and can be found in the '\Proxy List' folder of your default install location.

 **** Notes & Instructions: ****